YogoGit/SpringBootTutorial/SpringBoot.md

 Create a new project
 --------------------

-This documentation is heavily influenced by the following [site](https://spring.io/quickstart), which you can use OR follow this documentation.
+This documentation is heavily influenced by the following sites [one](https://spring.io/quickstart) and [two](https://spring.io/guides/gs/spring-boot/), which you can use OR follow this documentation.

 Create a new Spring Boot Project by going to <https://start.spring.io/>